The auto industry is highly concentrated. The top 10 global

 facilities to new regions driven by cost and demand factors,

-developing the supplier networks remains one of the greatest
+developing the supplier networks remains one of their greatest

-challenges faced by them.
-Existing suppliers to automakers often
+challenges.
+Existing suppliers to automakers often lack the

-lack the financial strength to expand capacity in new markets.
-On
+financial strength to expand capacity in new markets.
+On the other

-the other hand, auto parts suppliers are sensitive to technology
+hand, auto parts suppliers are sensitive to technology transfers to

-transfers to local third parties, which can give rise to low-cost
+local third parties, which can give rise to low-cost competitors.

 vulnerable to several maladies, primarily pricing pressure and